 A corporate vice president walks out of the office at 60 with $5 million in a traditional 401(k), a pension, and Social Security on the horizon.
 It feels like the finish line.
 The tax code says otherwise.
 Every dollar in that 401(k) is fully taxable on the way out, and the IRS will eventually force the spigot open whether the retiree needs the money or not.

 This is the classic high-earner trap.
 The same pre-tax deferrals that built the balance now create a tax liability that compounds alongside the portfolio.
-A recent Bogleheads forum thread captured the dilemma in one line from a retired executive: “I spent 30 years deferring taxes, and now I realize I just deferred them into a higher bracket.”
+A retired executive on a Bogleheads forum captured the dilemma in one line: “I spent 30 years deferring taxes, and now I realize I just deferred them into a higher bracket.”

 The Situation in One Glance